opf/openproject/docs/user-guide/work-packages/baseline-comparison/README.md

 Work packages that no longer meet the filter criteria now are marked with a "Removed" icon.
 These work packages were filtered out within the comparison period.

+>[!NOTE]
+>
->**Note**: These do _not_ represent deleted work packages, which are not visible at all since no history of deleted work packages is maintained.
+>These do _not_ represent deleted work packages, which are not visible at all since no history of deleted work packages is maintained.
 Deleted work packages are simply ignored by Baseline.

 #### Maintained with changes